purplacid/F25-NuclearICTeam7/loading_unloading_problem/README.md

 Class - types of objects that will be detected in the vision model (Eg.Trees, Flowers, Cat)

-Datasets -
+Datasets - The set of data that bases the system output on

-   Training Set- images used to fit the model (largest split)
+   Training Set- images used to fit the model and clarify distinguished elements between classes (largest split)

-   Valid - images used during training to tune/early-stop
+   Valid - Images used during training to tune/early-stop

-   Test -  images held out to measure final performance
+   Test -  Images held out to measure final performance

-Label - tells the model in dataset what object is what
+Label - tTlls the model in the dataset what object is what

-Epoch - basically a round of training. the more rounds your run, the more accurate your model can be
+Epoch - The round of trainning.
+The more rounds you run, the more accurate your model can be based on the provided images of the data set

+Imgz - the size of the photos (L X W) in pixels

+Batch - The number of photos processed before updating the weights of common characteristics

+workers - The number of threads dedicated to trainning the data

 ### Collect Training Datasets